swiftlang/sourcekit-lsp/Editors/README.md

 * `sourcekit-lsp.serverPath`: The path to sourcekit-lsp executable
 * `sourcekit-lsp.toolchainPath`: The path to the swift toolchain (sets `SOURCEKIT_TOOLCHAIN_PATH`)
+* `sourcekit-lsp.tracing.server`: Traces the communication between VS Code and the SourceKit-LSP language server

 ## Sublime Text